ValAug/serverless-AWS-cost-optimization/README.md

 - You must have an AWS account and configure your CLI profile.
 - Terraform must be installed.
 [Learn how to install Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
-- ## Please first completed part one you will need the EC2 instance ID's i-xxxxxxxxxxxxx.
-[Part one EC2 Creation](https://github.com/ValAug/aws-compu-terraform)
+- ## Please first completed part one you will need the EC2 instance ID's i-xxxxxxxxxxxxx from the output provided after this deployment is done.
+You can also copy them from the console once is completed [Part one EC2 Creation](https://github.com/ValAug/aws-compu-terraform)

 ## ⚠️ Cautions